 I am a medical sociologist in the Health Behaviours team, focusing on the relationship between obesity, stigma, and public perceptions.
-I have a PhD in sociology from the University of Cambridge, where my research focused on the relationship between disease visibility and social visibility in the lives of people affected by vitiligo or alkaptonuria (AKU) in the US.
+I have a PhD in sociology from the University of Cambridge, where my research focused on the relationship between disease visibility, social visibility and racial inequality in the lives of people affected by vitiligo or alkaptonuria (AKU) in the US.
 I am currently working on a project that addresses the reluctance that GPs often feel to discuss weight with patients in clinical settings, and the responses that patients typically give during those discussions.

 Passing Strategies and Performative Identities: Coping with (In)Visible Chronic Diseases

 Review: Inequalities and African-Americans Health: How racial disparities create sickness

 Spratt TJR., (2019), SOCIOLOGY OF HEALTH & ILLNESS